St. Lawrence species

 Males and females release their reproductive cells into the water column during the breeding season, which takes place in summer and autumn.

-The marlin-spike has a large head, a pointed snout and very large eyes, well adapted to the low-light conditions in deep waters.
+The marlin-spike has a large head, a pointed snout and very large eyes that are well adapted to the low-light conditions in deep waters.
 Its long body tapers sharply to a whip-like tail.
-It is grayish-brown with a dark blue belly, and has a silver stripe along its lateral line.
-The dorsal fin is tall and triangular, with a long, serrated spine.
+It is greyish brown with a dark blue belly.
+It has a silver stripe along its lateral line.
+The dorsal fin is tall and triangular with a long, serrated spine.

-Between the water column and the bottom, up to 2295 m deep.
+Found in the water column and near the bottom, down to 2295 m depth.

 Plankton